kuzzleio/kuzzle-plugin-cloudinary/doc/essentials/usage/index.md

 # Usage

-This plugin will allow user to :
+This plugin can be used to manage your media library (including tags), search for assets inside it, apply on-the-fly transformations to your assets

+Here is the list of all the features :
 - Search for some assets
 - Transform an asset on the fly
 - Rename an asset